-As described in note 1 to the financial statements, as management considers that the disposal of the Group's only investment property is highly probable as at 31 March 2011 and the investment property constitutes the core part of the Group's property investment business, in accordance with HKFRS 5, the Group has reclassified the investment property at the end of the reporting period classified as held for sale in the Group's consolidated statement of financial position.
+As described in note 1 to the consolidated financial statements, the Group's only investment property was disposed of during the year.
+The investment property constituted a core part of the Group's property investment business.
+In accordance with HKFRS 5, the Group reclassified the investment property, at the end of the previous reporting period as held for sale in the Group's consolidated statement of financial position.